Isoheptane/isoheptane.github.io/content/posts/uki-linux-boot/index.en.md

 - [CPU Microcodes](https://wiki.archlinux.org/title/Microcode)
 - Splash Screen

-Compared to EFISTUB, UKI boundled initramfs and CPU microcodes that will be used in the boot process.
+Compared to EFISTUB, UKI bundled initramfs and CPU microcodes that will be used in the boot process.
 This makes UKI more integrated and convenient than Linux kernel image with EFISTUB enabled.
 With few configuration, UKI will be able to boot from UEFI firmware.

 ### Structure of UKI
 UKI is an **executable EFI file**, and an EFI file is also a **PE/COFF file**.
-Using UKI on my system as an example, its PE segement list is like this:
+Using UKI on my system as an example, its PE segment list is like this:

 ```plain
 Sections: